SarveshRobotics/Open3D/README.md

 12. Run Python test
 `pytest src/UnitTest/Python/test_trianglemesh.py`

-## 3. Assessment overview

-I enjoyed working on this programming assessment.
-It was interesting to work on a 3D dataset.
 I realized Open3D makes it easier to work on 3D datasets.

 ![Given Dataset](Open3D/docs/_static//Dataset.png)

 To navigate node graph, we can use any traversal algorithm.
-I chose Breadth-First-Search Algorithm for this assignment.
+I chose Breadth-First-Search Algorithm.
 I have kept the code resuable and implemented BFS as a separate private function.
 Optionally, depending upon the dataset nature, we can switch to various algorithms like DFS, BFS etc. supporting our case.

-Here are the following results I got while going through the assignment:
+Here are the following results I got:

 1. [Result](Open3D/examples/TestData/Results.txt)